Opinion

 So, how do we ensure that our onboarding and support processes not only meet but exceed the expectations of new team members?
 How can we provide all the necessary resources to ensure employees are equipped to succeed?
 How can we fuel the fire to keep it burning brightly beyond the first few weeks of employment?

 The answer lies in creating a more proactive onboarding experience.
 It’s about making this process more than a simple exchange of information, but rather an active engagement that helps new members quickly and effectively find their place in the team.
+Whether you specialize in a chaplains service or anything else, the onboarding process is vital.

 So, what exactly is ‘job shock’